Best practice for how the UK’s tertiary education sector should approach digital transformation

 A catalyst for accelerated digital transformation

-Pandemic has served as a catalyst for accelerated digital transformation across tertiary education in the UK.
+The pandemic has served as a catalyst for accelerated digital transformation across tertiary education in the UK.

 While circumstances made it essential to pivot to online learning provision quickly, the time has come for colleges and universities to establish comprehensive, unified digital infrastructures to support their stakeholders, including faculty, staff, administrators and students.
-Overall, software for education to support faculty, students, and staff often involves 10 per cent of the annual operating budget of a university optimising and integrating the digital infrastructure can enable significant efficiencies.
+Overall, software for education to support faculty, students, and staff often involves 10 per cent of the annual operating budget of a university.
+Optimising and integrating the digital infrastructure can enable significant efficiencies.

 IT systems do not mean digital transformation is successful

 Universities typically have dozens of online systems: for example, in-person teaching aids, facilities to submit work online, email communications and collaboration platforms, financial, payments, HR, applications and admissions systems, and more.
 These systems or education software typically cover five key areas: administrative, assessment, teaching, research and professional development, and collaboration.
-Many of these legacy systems have grown organically over the years, and typically operate in silos.
+Many of these legacy systems have grown organically over the years and typically operate in silos.
 With different generations of technology existing side by side, data often needs to be manually transferred from one to another.

 Key benefits of digital transformation

 3. Improved agility and futureproofing- Digital transformation renders tertiary education institutions better able to address the needs of digital-native student bodies, attract more overseas students and offer more distanced learning options as they move into the future.

 4. Better decision making- One of the core benefits of digital transformation is the enhanced visibility it provides into business performance.
 Centrally stored and well-organised real-time data is the foundation of high-quality analytics.
 Consequently, leaders can make well-informed, accurate decisions faster.

 A step-by-step approach to digital transformation

 Step 1: Discovery: Identify the pain points and usage parameters- Understanding the challenges and processes that users face is the best starting point, allowing the creation of a system that is intuitive and helps projects move as they should.
-Discovery workshops are a great tool to identify underlying issues, establish the protocols and authentications needed to access different types of sensitive information, delegate authority that enables users to perform tasks like fine payments and data entry on their own, create approvals processes, and more.
+Discovery workshops are a great tool to identify underlying issues, establish the protocols and authentications needed to access sensitive information, delegate authority that enables users to perform tasks like fine payments and data entry independently, create approvals processes, and more.

-Step 2: Functional analysis: Data/ system mapping- This stage looks at how an integrated, evolved system would work, how it would interact with different data repositories and existing solutions, and where the gaps are.
-At this stage, existing systems must be analysed and the availability of system connectors (e.g. APIs) must be considered and connectors developed if none are available.
-This allows existing systems to be seamlessly integrated through open connectors, obviating the need for a rip-and-replace project.
-Encryption techniques must be agreed for sensitive information stored in databases.
+Step 2: Functional analysis: Data/ system mapping- This stage looks at how an integrated, evolved system would work, interact with different data repositories and existing solutions, and where the gaps are.
+At this stage, existing systems must be analysed, and the availability of system connectors (e.g. APIs) must be considered, and connectors developed if none are available.
+This allows existing systems to seamlessly integrate through open connectors, obviating the need for a rip-and-replace project.
+Encryption techniques must be agreed upon for sensitive information stored in databases.

-Step 4: Go live
+Step 4: Go live-

 Step 5: Continuous support and system maintenance- Often overlooked, maintenance helps the system stay fit for purpose and prevents errors and inefficiencies from becoming systemic.